 Today, China and Europe account for the majority of EV purchases with U.S. sales of EVs lagging notably behind.1 A key motivating factor for EV sales in these areas is the regional regulation that’s in place.
 Chinese central government policies include manufacturing subsidies, EV quotas for vehicle manufacturers and importers, tax exemptions, government procurement, and incentives for the creation of EV charging stations.2 Similarly, the UK government is enacting a variety of policies designed to cut emissions to net zero by 2050.
 The country’s leadership has vowed to end the sale of new petrol and diesel cars in the UK by 2030, putting the UK on course to be the fastest G7 country to decarbonize cars and vans.
 While no such regulations exist today in the U.S., part of President Biden’s environmental focus and his effort to introduce new jobs in the U.S. is tied to a plan replace the U.S. government’s fleet with electric vehicles.

 As environmental consciousness continues growing as a political focus, EV production and sales are going to increase in response.
-We’re already seeing more manufacturers entering the market as the auto industry preps for increased consumer demand of these ‘green’ vehicles.
+We’re already seeing more manufacturers entering the market as the auto industry preps for increased consumer demand of these ‘green’ cars.

-The growing interest in EVs introduces a variety of new considerations for the auto industry and its infrastructure.
+The growing interest in EVs introduces a variety of new considerations for the auto industry and its EV charging infrastructure.
 For example, 87% of U.S. drivers who are likely to buy an EV in the future say the availability of public charging stations will be a critical or highly important factor in their purchasing decision.
 88% say the expected lifespan of the EV battery has the same level of importance, and nearly 70% say the availability, coverage and terms of an EV extended warranty will be critical or highly important.

 At Assurant, our team has the distinct pleasure of partnering with manufacturers and dealers around the world to continually transform the auto market to support evolving consumer needs – including supporting the growing demand for EVs.
 We recently brought a new product to market, Assurant EV One, that’s designed to help consumers feel more comfortable making an EV purchase and to help dealerships and OEMs offer an EV specific protection product to their customers.
 Assurant EV One offers extended coverage for wear and tear that may not be covered by the factory warranty or will extend your protection after the factory warranty expires for all electric vehicle or hybrid inventories regardless of technology or OEM.

 As consumer demand continues to grow, there will be all sorts of innovations needed to support this newer market.
-What role is your company playing in the EV market’s evolution?
+What role is your company playing in the EV market’s evolution